lweasel/piquant/docs/support_scripts.rst

 * ``--plot-format``: Output format for graphs, one of "pdf", "svg" or "png" (default "pdf").
 * ``--grouped-threshold``: The minimum number of transcripts required, in a group determined by a transcript classifier, for a statistic calculated for that group to be shown on a plot (default: 300).
+* ``--error-fraction-threshold``: Transcripts whose estimated TPM is greater than this percentage higher or lower than their real TPM are considered above threshold for the "error fraction" statistic.
+* ``--not-present-cutoff``: This cut-off value for a transcript's TPM is used to determined whether the transcript is considered to be present or not.

 .. _assemble-quantification-data: